sridhar-rg/crispr-design-depletion-dnaseq/README.md

 *How can we assemble a bioinformatics CRISPR design pipeline with all necessary guardrails that provide gRNAs for in vitro depletion of dsDNA or cDNA molecules in a library preparation process?*

-Note:
+Important Notes:

 1. The DASH (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0904-5) methodology introduced by Gu *et* *al* (2016) uses a similar technique to deplete mitochondrial rRNA in HeLa cells.

+2. Several other studies have been published that uses the power of CRISPRs to deplete abundant RNA and DNA molecules from sequencing libraries.
+Here are a couple of papers that I have worked on: [single cell RNA application](https://pubmed.ncbi.nlm.nih.gov/40389438/) and [infectious disease detection](https://www.cell.com/cell-reports-methods/pdf/S2667-2375(23)00082-6.pdf)

-2. Jumpcode Genomics owns the intellectual property for commercial use of this method.
+3. Jumpcode Genomics owns the intellectual property for commercial use of this method.
 Please reach out to [Keith Brown](keith@jumpcodegenomics.com) for commercial queries.

-3. I have developed bioinformatics pipelines that design CRISPR-gRNAs for Jumpcode Genomics products using tools that are not used in the code published here.
+4. I have developed bioinformatics pipelines that design CRISPR-gRNAs for Jumpcode Genomics products using tools that are not used in the code published here.
 Most of the code used in this repository uses publicly available libraries, tools and genomics software.